run-ai/docs/docs/platform-admin/workloads/policies/overview.md

 [**YAML-Based policies**](policies.md) are the older policies.
 These policies:

-Require access to Kubernetes to view or change.
+* Require access to Kubernetes to view or change.
+* Contact Run:ai support to convert the old policies to the new V2 policies format.

 [**API-based policies**](workspaces-policy.md) which are the newer policies.
 These are:

-* Show in the Run:ai user interface
+* Show in the Run:ai user interface.
-* Can be viewed and modified via the user interface and the Control-plane API
+* Can be viewed and modified via the user interface and the Control-plane API.
+* Enable new rules addressing differences between project, department and cluster policies.
 * Only available with Run:ai clusters of version 2.18 and up.

 ### Why use a workload policy?